elinsky/gtd-mcp/README.md

 ## Usage

 The MCP server integrates with Claude Desktop.
-Once configured, you can manage your GTD system by asking Claude:
+Once configured, you can manage your execution system by asking Claude:

 ### 0k - Action Examples
 - "Add action 'Buy groceries' to @errands context for project meal-planning"